What is phimosis?

 How do I know that my child is suffering from phimosis?

-There are no specific symptoms of phimosis in children can be difficult.
+Identifying the initial symptoms of phimosis in children can be difficult.
 But children with phimosis often complain about redness, soreness or swelling.
 They even complain about having difficulty in urinating or emptying the bladder.
 Thus, you should take your child to a specialist when he complains of any such urological issues.
 The doctor will recommend the best-suited treatment depending upon the seriousness of the symptoms.

 What are the causes and risk factors of Phimosis?